-Village G will be ±742 acres in size.
-The Village will contain 1,800 dwellings, 150,000 square feet of commercial/retail development and 50,000 square feet of office development.
-Based on the proposed acreages and square footages, the neighborhood will meet the adjustable gross density standards set in Policy 13.3.1 and will be capable of supporting a grocery store anchored center.
-There will be a minimum of three residential neighborhoods.
-An elementary/middle school site is proposed to the north of the Village within Village E at the intersection of West Villages Parkway and Playmore Road that will serve Village G and nearby villages.
+Village E will be a total of ±565 acres in size, but the portion in West Villages that is currently under review is 325.2 acres.
+The Village will contain 1,000 dwellings, 300,000 square feet of commercial/retail development and 100,000 square feet of office development.
+Based on the proposed acreages and square footages, the neighborhood will meet the adjustable gross density standards set in Policy 13.3.1 and will be capable of supporting a grocery store anchored center along US 41.
+There will be three residential neighborhoods.